trevorsandy/lpub3d/tools/docs/README.txt

  0 LPUB PAGE ORIENTATION LOCAL LANDSCAPE
  0 LPUB PAGE SIZE LOCAL 11.0000 8.5000
  Note that the page width and height have been transposed.
 Going forward, transposition of the page width and height when switching from Portrait to Landscape is automatically managed by LPub3D.
- NOTE: This update is NOT backward compatable.
+ NOTE: This update is NOT backward compatible.
 An accompanying transposed page size meta to indicate the switch from portrait to landscape as shown above will be treated as a new page size meta for that page.
 Consequently, using this meta to 'switch' orientation will actually result in NOT switching the orientation as LPub3D will automatically switch again the switched page size meta.
  If the user is only interested in changing the orientation, the proper meta command going forward will be:
  0 STEP
  0 LPUB PAGE ORIENTATION LOCAL LANDSCAPE